Trout Water Classifications

 Class A Wild Trout Streams (PDF listing)

 Streams that support a population of wild (natural reproduction) trout of sufficient size and abundance to support a long-term and rewarding sport fishery.
-The Commission does not stock these streams.
+The Commission stocks a handful of these streams.

 Wild Trout Waters (Natural Reproduction) (PDF listing)